danswer-ai/danswer/README-i18n.md

 **Status:**

 In this release, only the minimal i18n infrastructure is included.
-There is a SINGLE message translated in the Welcome popup.
+Only the Welcome popup is translated.
 There are 'en' and 'it' locales only.

 To verify it: